-SEVENTH CAUSE OF ACTION Failure To Pay Wages When Due (Cal.
+1 who were not provided a rest period, in accordance with the applicable Wage Order, one 2 additional hour of compensation at each employee's regular rate of pay for each workday that rest 3 period was not provided.
+4 123.
+As a proximate result of the aforementioned violations, PLAINTIFF and 5 CALIFORNIA CLASS Members have been damaged in an amount according to proof at trial, 6 and seek all wages earned and due, interest, penalties, expenses and costs of suit.
+7 SIXTH CAUSE OF ACTION 8 Failure To Pay Wages When Due 9 (Cal.
 Lab.
-Code § 203) (Alleged by PLAINTIFF and the CALIFORNIA CLASS against all Defendants) 118.
-PLAINTIFF, and the other members of the CALIFORNIA CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint.
-119. Cal.
+Code § 203) 10 (Alleged by PLAINTIFF and the CALIFORNIA CLASS against all Defendants) 11 124.
+PLAINTIFF, and the other members of the CALIFORNIA CLASS, reallege and 12 incorporate by this reference, as though fully set forth herein, the prior paragraphs of this 13 Complaint.
+14 125.
+Cal.
 Lab.
-Code § 200 provides that: As used in this article: (d) "Wages" includes all amounts for labor performed by employees of every description, whether the amount is fixed or ascertained by the standard of time. task, piece, Commission basis, or other method of calculation. (e) "Labor" includes labor, work, or service whether rendered or performed under contract, subcontract, partnership, station plan, or other agreement if the to be paid for is performed personally by the person demanding payment.
-120. Cal.
+Code § 200 provides that: 15 16 As used in this article: (d) "Wages" includes all amounts for labor performed by employees of every description, whether the amount is fixed or ascertained by the standard of time, 17 18 task, piece, Commission basis, or other method of calculation. (e) "Labor" includes labor, work, or service whether rendered or performed under contract, subcontract, partnership, station plan, or other agreement if the to be paid for is performed personally by the person demanding payment.
+19 126.
+Cal.
 Lab.
-Code § 201 provides, in relevant part, that "If an employer discharges an employee, the wages earned and unpaid at the time of discharge are due and payable immediately."
-121. Cal.
+Code § 201 provides, in relevant part, that "If an employer discharges 20 an employee, the wages earned and unpaid at the time of discharge are due and payable 21 immediately."
+22 127.
+Cal.
 Lab.
-Code § 202 provides, in relevant part, that: If an employee not having a written contract for a definite period quits his or her employment, his or her wages shall become due and payable not later than 72 hours thereafter, unless the employee has given 72 hours previous notice of his or her intention to quit, in which case the employee is entitled to his or her wages at the time of quitting.
-Notwithstanding any other provision of law, an employee who quits without providing a 72-hour notice shall be entitled to receive payment by mail if he or she so requests and designates a mailing address.
-The date of the mailing shall constitute the date of payment for purposes of the requirement to provide payment within 72 hours of the notice of quitting.
-122. There was no definite term in PLAINTIFF'S or any CALIFORNIA CLASS Members' employment contract.
-123. Cal.
-Lab.
-Code § 203 provides: If an employer willfully fails to pay, without abatement or reduction, in accordance with Sections 201, 201.5, 202, and 205.5, any wages of an employee who is discharged or who quits, the wages of the employee shall continue as a penalty from the due date thereof at the same rate until paid or until an action therefor is commenced; but the wages shall not continue for more than 30 days.
+Code § 202 provides, in relevant part, that: 23 If an employee not having a written contract for a definite period quits his or her 24 employment, his or her wages shall become due and payable not later than 72 hours thereafter, unless the employee has given 72 hours previous notice of his or her intention 25 to quit, in which case the employee is entitled to his or her wages at the time of quitting.
+Notwithstanding any other provision of law, an employee who quits without providing a 26 72-hour notice shall be entitled to receive payment by mail if he or she so requests and 27 designates a mailing address.
+The date of the mailing shall constitute the date of payment for purposes of the requirement to provide payment within 72 hours of the notice of 28 quitting.